 - Mirror Monster: The mirror downstairs can show one as one of its potential spooks.

 - Supernatural Floating Hair: The doll's last unlocked spook makes it shriek while its hair streams out.

 - Video Game Remake: The "Mansion House" mode in Terrortown is a remake of the first game.

 - Villain Protagonist: Downplayed.
 The ghost is trying to scare people into leaving his house, but he isn't actively trying to harm them.

-Haunt the House: Terrortown contains examples of:
+Haunt the House: Terrortown's other modes contain examples of:

 - Angry Chef: The Chef character has a permanent, exaggerated scowl, even as a ghost.

 - Animal Motifs: The Diver ghost has four ghostly tails resembling tentacles.
 These, combined with his old-fashioned diving helmet and wide eyes, make him look like an octopus.